 1. Productive discourse begins with positivity and welcomes constructive criticism.

-We believe you should start off on the right foot.
 As audiences, we tend to assume that our expectations mirror creators’ intentions.
 Therein lies the origin for much of the negativity in public discourse: the inability to engage with an artifact on its own terms.
 A constructive assessment begins with acknowledging something for what it is.
 This is the fine line between constructive criticism and hate.
 While we are open to expressing your dislike, attacking the essence of an art piece discourages comparable work in the future.

 2. Imperfections are the lifeblood of discussion.

 Human beings are living contradictions.
 We’re complicated, filled to the brim with thoughts and opinions that run counter to other thoughts and opinions.
 The only thing certain about internal logic is that, more often than not, it doesn’t make any sense.
 But our inconsistencies make us who we are, and the goal of discussion isn’t to pretend they don’t exist; it’s to confront them head on.